 California Lilac Information

 California lilac comes in several forms for use in the landscape.
-Some are upright bushes reaching 8 or 9 feet in height while others are compact, low growing groundcovers that seldom reach more than 6 inches in height.
+Some are upright bushes reaching 8 or 9 feet (2 to 2.5 m.) in height while others are compact, low growing groundcovers that seldom reach more than 6 inches (15 cm.) in height.
 Plants are evergreen and have small to medium glossy green leaves which accent the bright to light blue flowers.
 You can see California lilac growing wild in Oregon, California and Washington, and some species are found as far as Guatemala.

 There are 12 species of Ceanothus native to the Pacific Northwest.
 These plants prefer dry soil in full sun to achieve the best blooms.
 Deer are especially fond of California lilac, so protection is required if you live in an area with these browsing animals.